Ha-Mundo/Git-master/git-master.md

   How to setup your Git username:
   With the command below you can configure your user name:

-- `git config --global user.name "Fabio"`
+- `git config --global user.name "Hamundo"`
   How to setup your Git user email:
   This command lets you setup the user email address you'll use in your commits.

-- `git config --global user.email "signups@fabiopacifici.com"`
+- `git config --global user.email "theworld@protonmail.com"`
   How to cache your login credentials in Git:
   You can store login credentials in the cache so you don't have to type them in each time.
 Just use this command: